-- The Earned Income Tax Credit Assistant (IRS.gov/ EITCAssistant) determines if you're eligible for the EIC. - The Online EIN Application (IRS.gov/EIN) helps you get an employer identification number. - The IRS Withholding Calculator (IRS.gov/W4App) estimates the amount you should have withheld from your paycheck for federal income tax purposes and can help you perform a "paycheck checkup."

-- The First Time Homebuyer Credit Account Look-up (IRS.gov/HomeBuyer) tool provides information on your repayments and account balance. - The Sales Tax Deduction Calculator (IRS.gov/ SalesTax) figures the amount you can claim if you itemize deductions on Schedule A (Form 1040), choose not to claim state and local income taxes, and you didn't save your receipts showing the sales tax you paid.
+- The Earned Income Tax Credit Assistant (IRS.gov/ EITCAssistant) determines if you're eligible for the EIC. - The Online EIN Application (IRS.gov/EIN) helps you get an employer identification number. - The Tax Withholding Estimator (IRS.gov/W4app) makes it easier for everyone to pay the correct amount of tax during the year.
+The Estimator replaces the Withholding Calculator.
+The redesigned tool is a convenient, online way to check and tailor your withholding.
+It's more user-friendly for taxpayers, including retirees and self-employed individuals.
+The new and improved features include the following. - Easy to understand language; - The ability to switch between screens, correct previous entries, and skip screens that don't apply; - Tips and links to help you determine if you qualify for tax credits and deductions; - A progress tracker; - A self-employment tax feature; and - Automatic calculation of taxable social security benefits. - The First Time Homebuyer Credit Account Look-up (IRS.gov/HomeBuyer) tool provides information on your repayments and account balance. - The Sales Tax Deduction Calculator (IRS.gov/ SalesTax) figures the amount you can claim if you itemize deductions on Schedule A (Form 1040 or 1040-SR), choose not to claim state and local income taxes, and you didn't save your receipts showing the sales tax you paid.